Gallium nitrate: Treatment

-Chemical Reactivity
+Chemical reactivity

 Gallium nitrate can react with reducing agents to generate heat and products that may be gaseous.
 The products may themselves be capable of further reactions (such as combustion in the air).
-The chemical reduction of materials in this group can be rapid, but often requires initiation of heat, catalyst and addition of a solvent.
-Explosive mixtures of gallium nitrate with reducing agents often persist unchanged for long periods if initiation is prevented.
-Some inorganic oxidizing agents such as gallium nitrate are salts of metals that are soluble in water; dissolution dilutes but does not nullify the oxidizing power of such materials.
+The chemical reduction of materials in this group can be rapid, but do not necessarily proceed without addition of heat, catalyst or addition of a solvent.
+Explosive mixtures of gallium nitrate with reducing agents often remain unchanged for long periods if the reaction is not initiated.
+It is soluble in water; dissolution weakens but does not nullify its oxidizing capability.
 Generally, inorganic oxidizing agents can react violently with active metals, cyanides, esters, and thiocyanates.

-Adverse Reaction
+Adverse reactions

 Kidney

 Adverse renal effects have been reported in about 12.5% of patients treated with gallium nitrate.
 Two patients receiving gallium nitrate and one patient receiving calcitonin developed acute renal failure in a controlled trial of patients with cancer-related hypercalcemia.
 Also, it was reported that gallium nitrate should not be administered to patients with serum creatinine >2.5 mg/dL.

-Blood Pressure
+Blood pressure

 In a controlled trial of patients, it was noticed a decrease in mean systolic and diastolic blood pressure after the treatment with gallium nitrate.
 The decrease in blood pressure was asymptomatic and did not require specific treatment.

 Hematologic

 High doses of gallium nitrate were associated with anemia when used in treating patients for advanced cancer.
-In results, several patients have received red blood cell transfusions.
+As a result, several patients have received red blood cell transfusions.